Rlaucas/Project-1-Block-Letters/README.md

 4. Your block letters must match those in the attached Block Letters Sample (5 x 7).

 Please click on the links below to learn more about ASCII art, and view the alphabet in block letters.
+Finally, I recommend you find this assignment in Google Classroom for more details.